 Students continue working in a therapeutic setting in which the focus of work is assisting individuals/couples/families in personal distress.
-Training on-site, supervision on-site, and supervision from a faculty practicum supervisor provide support as students work at their practicum site.
+Supervision on-site, and supervision from a faculty practicum supervisor provide support as students work at their practicum site.

-PSYC49oXL (MGMT49oXL) 3 units
+PSYC490XL (MGMT490XL)3 units

-Research Methods and Statistics
+Research Methods and Statistical Concepts